shriys3/Detection-Engineering-Lab/README.md

 **What it caught:** `systeminfo.exe` was launched from the command interface `cmd.exe`, alongside a chained `reg query` command against a path leading to the Windows registry hardware database.
 Both gather two differnt categories of information (host info + hardware enumeration) in a single command chain, consistent with possible attacker recon behavior.

+**Detection considerations:** systeminfo.exe is a legitimate Windows utility, so its execution alone is a low-confidence indicator and may generate false positives from normal activity.
+It becomes more meaningful when correlated with other discovery commands, unusual parent processes, or suspicious activity happening in a similar timeframe.
+In this project, systeminfo.exe was executed alongside a registry query used to enumerate hardware information, which provides additional context consistent with system reconnaissance.

  **Search results:**
 <img width="1727" height="727" alt="discovery" src="https://github.com/user-attachments/assets/d037e7c1-9f0d-4e24-a023-23d09a9d616f" />